INST377-UMD/inst377-group-project-lilydinh15/README.md

 Interactive charts is used to compare cities.

 Functionality:
--Search cities by filling out the requirements
+-Search cities by selecting the city you want to compare on our drop down menu.
+(Cities Page)

 -View life quality